Maxikilliane/CPP-browser-extension/README.md

 # CPP-browser-extension

+This repository contains the code for the CPP browser extension as described in the paper "Implementation and In Situ Assessment of Contextual Privacy Policies".

 This is the German and English version of a browser extension we implemented for a diary study about contextual privacy policies (CPPs).
 CPPs embed relevant information from privacy policies directly in the user's current context of use.
 For further information about this study, please submit an issue or otherwise get in contact with the maintainers of this repository.
 We will gladly share our seminar paper with you.
 The extension works on Chrome, Firefox and Edge browsers.
 CPPs are displayed in different situations on 7 different websites: Google Search, Youtube, Facebook, Twitter, Ebay, Ebay Kleinanzeigen and Amazon.